A quantum nonlinear solver based on the asymptotic numerical method: Discussion

-Figure \ref{fig: Euler_dis} shows the displacement $w$ at the midpoint of the Euler-Bernoulli beam, calculated using both qANM and the NR method.
-With 30 nonlinear steps, qANM effectively predicts the buckling phenomenon, requiring 480 linear equations solved.
+Figure \ref{fig: Euler_dis} shows the displacement $w$ at the midpoint of the Euler-Bernoulli beam, calculated using both ANM and the NR method.
+With 30 nonlinear steps, ANM effectively predicts the buckling phenomenon, requiring 480 linear equations solved.
 In contrast, the NR method fails to predict the buckling phenomenon, even after 2000 nonlinear steps and a total of 2256 linear equations solved.
 By increasing the number of nonlinear steps, it is found that the NR method requires at least 4500 nonlinear steps to accurately capture the buckling phenomenon, with a total of 5751 linear equations solved.
-These results demonstrate that qANM is not only robust to address strong nonlinear problems, but also potentially reduces the quantum resource requirements compared to the NR method.
+These results indicate that the ANM formulation can track this strongly nonlinear solution path with far fewer continuation steps than the NR method in this example.
+Since qANM adopts this ANM formulation to construct the nonlinear solution path, this property is beneficial for the overall path-following workflow.
+However, the present result should be interpreted as evidence for the robustness of the ANM formulation rather than as a direct demonstration of quantum computational advantage.